Breaking the Resolution Barrier: Arbitrary-resolution Deep Image Steganography Framework

-\textbf{INNs-based DIS methods.} To address the aforementioned trade-off, inspired by the success of Invertible Neural Networks (INNs) \cite{Nice,realnvp} in fields such as image translation \cite{inn-trans}, researchers have attempted to reconstruct the steganographic task by leveraging the strict invertibility of INNs \cite{ISN,HiNet,RIIS,DenseJIN,LiDiNet,stegmamba,SSHR,AIS}.
+To address the aforementioned trade-off, inspired by the success of Invertible Neural Networks (INNs) \cite{Nice,realnvp} in fields such as image translation \cite{inn-trans}, researchers have attempted to reconstruct the steganographic task by leveraging the strict invertibility of INNs. \cite{ISN,HiNet,RIIS,DenseJIN,LiDiNet,stegmamba,SSHR,AIS}.
 For example, ISN \cite{ISN} first exploited this property to model the hiding and revealing processes as reciprocal mathematical transformations.
 HiNet \cite{HiNet} further enhanced the hiding capacity for high-frequency information by incorporating wavelet transforms.
+Xu et al. \cite{RIIS} took into account channel distortions occurring during the transmission of the stego image and proposed a robust steganography scheme.
+Li et al. \cite{LiDiNet} improved the information fusion mechanism to significantly reduce the number of model parameters while maintaining high steganographic capacity.
+Wang et al. \cite{SSHR} proposed a secure generative image hiding scheme that combines a reference image with an adaptive key, thereby enhancing the imperceptibility of the stego image and the security of the hidden secret image.
+Some researchers are considering further increasing the hiding capacity.
+For example, DeepMIH \cite{deepmih}, iSCMIS\cite{iSCMIS}, AIS \cite{AIS}, and StegFlow \cite{stegflow} have achieved hiding of multiple secret images.
 Although these methods achieve near-lossless hiding and recovery, they strictly rely on the spatial alignment of input and output dimensions, rendering them incapable of handling cross-scale steganography scenarios with mismatched resolutions.